Skip To Content

 5-7 p.m.

-Gather at the Kalahari Event Barn for games, great food, and good company.
-Test your skills in yard games such as ladder golf, horseshoes, and cornhole while enjoying a tempting spread of hors d’oeuvres.
-Registration required.
+The Kalahari Event Barn was the perfect spot for games, great food, and good company.
+Members tested their skills in yard games such as ladder golf, horseshoes, and cornhole while enjoying a tempting spread of hors d’oeuvres.

 Monday, April 27